Enhanced Tuition Awards Program

 - execute a Contract agreeing to reside in NYS for the length of time the award was received, and, if employed during such time, be employed in NYS.

-To receive payments each subsequent year (after the initial application year), an Enhanced Tuition Awards recipient must annually complete the Free Application for Federal Student Aid (FAFSA) and the TAP-on-the-Web Application.
+To receive payments after the initial application year, an Enhanced Tuition Awards recipient must annually complete the Free Application for Federal Student Aid (FAFSA) and the NYS Student Aid Payment Application.

 Frequently Asked Questions